- Our Lady's Convent School

 What the school says...

-Entrance examinations consist of: 11 - Maths & English 12+ - Individually assessed.
+Entrance assessments consist of: 11 - Maths, English & Non-verbal reasoning, 12+ - Individually assessed.
 16 - Dependent on ability and attitude together with a minimum of five GCSE passes at Grade C or Grade 4, or higher.
 Some subjects may require higher grades for entry.
 A personal interview may be conducted.

 No past papers given.